weinkauf/TeXnicCenter-Manual/source/configuration.rst

   * Use the buttons Up or Down to change the execution order.

 **Executable**
   Specifies the full path of the currently selected tool's executable file.

 **Arguments**
   Specifies the command line arguments to pass to the tool.
 Use place holders for dynamic arguments.

 **Input redirection**
   Specifies where the selected tool retrieves its input data from.
 If nothing is specified here, the tool will retrieve its input data from the standard input device (normally the keyboard).
 Otherwise it will retrieve its input from the specified file.

-  Use place holders for dynamic arguments.
+  Use placeholders for dynamic arguments.

 **Output redirection**
   Specifies where the selected tool should write its data output to.
 If nothing is specified here, the tool will write its output to the standard output device, which normally is the console, the tool has been started from (i.e. a DOS box) or if TeXnicCenter started the tool the output window.
-Use place holders for dynamic arguments.
+Use placeholders for dynamic arguments.

 Using input and output redirection allow to use tools, which do not interpret command line arguments, but retrieve their data input from the tool's input